-At BSA, we offer programs that will meet the needs of many different students.
+At Bright Start Academy, we offer programs that will meet the needs of many different students.

 We have both a credit and a non-credit program available.